MeetMangrove/playbook/issues.md

 If you feel there is a problem related to a member's engagement in the community (lack of work dedicated to Mangrove, mindset issues, etc.), the first thing to do is to go and talk about it with this member.
 If this doesn't solve the problem, you should talk about it with other members.
 If 3 members agree on a lack of engagement from a Mangrove member, they need to talk to this member and share publicly that this talk happened.
 45 days later, if 3 members (not necessarily the same ones) are still unsatisfied about this member’s engagement, they should share the information publicly and ask for a vote: “Should this member still be an  Mangrove member?".
-After 5 days of voting, if more than 30% of the voters agree that she should become a Mangrove friend, the member becomes a Mangrove friend (= no more responsibilities within Mangrove) or can leave the community.
+After 5 days of voting, if more than 30% of the voters agree that they should become a Mangrove friend, the member becomes a Mangrove friend (= no more responsibilities within Mangrove) or can leave the community.

 ### Conflict Resolution